 Hunters must supply their own gun, and have their current gun licence and a valid hunting permit, from the Department of Conservation (DOC) aboard with them.
 Fiordland Discovery provides a VHF radio and arranges drop-offs and pick-ups to suit.

 Exclusive charters are available: Day, Overnight, and multi-day – upon request.
-Fiordland Discovery cruises are guided by expert crew, are fully catered, with all equipment supplied.
+Fiordland Discovery cruises are guided by expert crew and are fully catered.